Skip to content

 One of the essential adjustments to make during editing is to ensure that the skin tone looks natural.
 Skin tones can appear overly saturated or pale in photographs, and adjusting this can make a significant difference in the final image.
 In addition, adjusting the brightness and contrast can help to make the image look more vibrant and eye-catching.

 Another editing technique that can enhance the portrait is to blur the background.
-This effect can be achieved by using a tool such as the Gaussian Blur filter in Photoshop.
+Photoshop’s tools, such as the Gaussian Blur filter, can achieve this effect.
 Blurring the background can help to make the subject stand out and draw attention to their face.

 Overall, editing should be done with care and attention to detail.
 With the right adjustments, editing can help to transform an already great portrait into an exceptional one.